Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > Through the darkness comes a crone wearing a pointed black hat and a burlap gown stained with soot.
 ^177

-Characters can try to hide from the witch (who has [[/5.
-Mechanics/Rules/Senses.md#darkvision\|darkvision]]) or catch her by surprise.
+Characters can try to hide from the witch (who has darkvision) or catch her by surprise.
 This [[5.
 Mechanics/Bestiary/Humanoid/Barovian Witch (COS).md\|Barovian witch]] is one of the servants of Strahd dwelling in area K56.
 She is calling out the name of her black cat familiar, which has gone missing.
 If the characters confront her, the old bat spits at them and begins casting a spell.

 This encounter happens only once.
 If this result comes up again, treat it as no encounter.